Timeline: Violence in Syria

 March 18 - Security forces kill three protesters in southern Deraa, residents say.
 The demonstrators were demanding political freedoms and an end to corruption.

-March 22 - Hundreds of people march in Deraa and Nawa demanding freedom in the fifth straight day of demonstrations.
+March 22 - Hundreds of people march in Deraa and Nawa demanding freedom in the fifth straight day of demonstrations challenging the government.

-March 24 - President Bashar al-Assad orders the formation of a committee to study scrapping the emergency law in place in Syria for the last 48 years.
-The emergency law is lifted on April 19.
+March 24 - President Bashar al-Assad orders the formation of a committee to raise living standards and study scrapping the emergency law in place in Syria for the last 48 years.

-March 25 - At least 200 people march in Damascus and there are reports of at least 23 deaths around the country including, for the first time, in Damascus.
+March 25 - At least 200 people march in Damascus and there are reports of at least 23 dead around the country including, for the first time, in Damascus.

+March 29 - Government resigns.
+Assad appoints Naji al-Otari, head of the government that stepped down, as caretaker prime minister.
+Thousands of Syrians hold pro-government rallies.

 July 31 - Syrian tanks storm Hama, residents say, after a month-long siege.
 At least 80 people are killed.